soundless/tinyurl/README.md

 This is an implementation for tinyurl in Python Flask using RESTful API.

-The short URL encoding is using following characters.
+The short URL encoding is using following 51 characters 23456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ-_
-23456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ-_

-It's an initial prototype just for now.
+The implementation is using a bidirect function to encode/decode record row id in DB to a 6 characters string.
+1      -> 000003
+125    -> 00004v
+28976  -> 000f9b

+# Try it out

-# To test it, execute the setup.sh on a *NIX machine and try with your browser to:
+Execute the setup.sh on a *NIX machine and try the following url in a browser. http://127.0.0.1:8080
-http://127.0.0.1:8080